Buenos Aires City Guide

 Quick facts

-• The birthplace of Tango, still performed on the historic streets of San Telmo.
+• The city is the historic birthplace of Tango, with passionate performances filling the cobblestone streets of San Telmo.

 🏛️